 If you are traveling with children we will always find a path in the jungle to accomodate all fitness levels.
 For children we recommend a minimum age of 5 and they should be strong walkers.
 However, if you have younger children or are not sure we can always provide an additional guide (making it three guides in total).
 He will take extra care of you and your toddlers and can return with you in any case.
 A carrier for toddlers can be handy.

 If you opt for the popular multi day trekking with overnight stay in the jungle, you will sleep in a half-open shelter by the river.
-The accomodation is very basic.
-We will provide a mattress, blankets, pillows and a moskito net, so that you don't have to bring anything for your overnight stay.
+The accommodation is very basic.
+We will provide a mattress, blankets, pillows and a moskito net, so that you don’t have to bring anything for your overnight stay.

 Your guides are sleeping right next door.
 If something’s wrong, just tell it and they’ll come right away.
 The “toilets” are squatting toilets behind the shelters a little bit in the forest.
 And yes that’s a bit creepy in the dark (don’t forget your headlamp!).
 But in case of doubt you can go in pairs or ask your guide for help.
 At night you can do the small business close to the shelter, nobody can see you in the pitch black of jungle nights anyway.